amanikr/hello-world/README.md

 # hello-world
 I'm still learning<p>
-and I am loving this.
+and I am loving it.